kolitiri/contextlogger/README.md

 2020-12-06 18:21:17,626 INFO my_app {'request_id': '6d4cdab2-e24b-481b-b54b-12c6ee9bcc1b', 'static': 2} Hello from task2
 ```

-Finally, let's add an extra module just for sake of it.
+Finally, let's add an extra module just for the sake of it.

 Now our directory will look like:
 ```